Aliul1990/PythonForKid-s/README.md

 - Presentation

 	### Class 00: Introductory
-- About the Instractor
+1. ### About the Instractor
-1. ### What is Angular Framework?

-    Angular is a **TypeScript-based open-source** front-end platform that makes it easy to build web, mobile and desktop applications.
-The major features of this framework include declarative templates, dependency injection, end to end tooling which ease application development.

-  **[⬆ Back to Top](#table-of-contents)**
   This is Md.
 Aliul Islam.
 Faculty of Pyton.

+  **[⬆ Back to Top](#table-of-contents)**

 - Prerequisites of Python Course
 - Course Content of Python
 - Course Goal & Plan